cledman/react-native-navigation/README.md

 # Techs

-Resturants Finder is the project from a course from [Digital Innovation One](https://digitalinnovation.one/) and it´s made with [React Native](https://reactnative.dev/).
+Techs is the project from a course from [Digital Innovation One](https://digitalinnovation.one/) and it´s made with [React Native](https://reactnative.dev/).

 <p align="center">